 RHDV2 is a new strain of the Calicivirus that was first reported in Europe in 2010 and then in Australia in 2015.
 It is not known how the virus entered Australia.
 It was not released by any Australian government.

 RHDV2 has been found to infect rabbits and hares, but has not been found to infect or kill any native or other introduced species.

 Both the European brown hare and the European rabbit are invasive species to Australia and considered a threat to Australia’s environment and agricultural industry.

 While there has been some interest among manufacturers to develop a vaccine to protect pet and production rabbits, currently there is no vaccine available in Australia for RHDV2.
 Before a vaccine can be used, it must obtain the necessary regulatory approvals.

-The calicivirus vaccine currently used in Australia (for RHDV1) may only provide partial protection against the RHDV2 strain.
-However, if a more rigorous vaccination programme is used, this may assist in protecting against RHDV2.
+The Cylap® vaccine currently used in Australia (for RHDV1) may only provide partial protection against the RHDV2 strain.

-Recommendations for vaccinating rabbits against all strains of calicivirus are available on the Australian Veterinary Association website.
+Further information about the RHDV1 K5 virus release and recommendations for vaccinating rabbits against all strains of Calicivirus are available on the Australian Veterinary Association website.